StelTheo73/thesis-docs/chapter-2/2-literature-review.md

 # Literature Review

 Once the goal of creating an educational game for learning quantum computing was established, a review of the available literature began.
-The aim of the literature review was to evaluate gamification as a learning modality, to document gamification techniques, and to find games related to quantum physics and quantum computing.
+The aim of the literature review was to evaluate Game-Based Learning (GBL) as a learning modality, to document GBL techniques, and to find games related to quantum physics and quantum computing.

-In this chapter, we summarize the conclusions of the literature review on gamification as a learning approach in different sciences.
+In this chapter, we summarize the conclusions of the literature review on GBL as a learning approach in different sciences.
 We will also list games related to quantum physics and quantum computing, both educational and non-educational, which have been the inspiration for the creation of our game.

 ## Computer Science Games for Higher Education

 In order to choose a game genre, we studied the available literature to see the approach of other researchers and to choose the most appropriate genre, according to the specifications we set in section 1.3.

-According to Batisstella [-@battistella_games_for_teaching_computing], educational games have to be engaging and motivate learners to keep playing.
+According to _Batisstella_ [-@battistella_games_for_teaching_computing], educational games have to be engaging and motivate learners to keep playing.
 Their study looked at more than 100 games related to computer science, the majority of which were digital games.
 97% of the digital educational games were computer games, while only 1 game was designed for mobile devices.
 This observation suggests a significant lack of games available for mobile devices.

 ![Distribution of games per genre.](chapter-2/game_distribution.png){#fig:fig201 height=50%}